sradc/magic-timer/README.md

 `pip install magic-timer`

-A simple timer.
-Conveniently get a rough idea of how long things take.
+A simple timer, for conveniently getting a rough idea of how long things take.

+This is not for precision / accuracy; for that use something like [timeit](https://docs.python.org/3/library/timeit.html).

+This package basically just makes timing with time.monotic() fractionally more convenient.

+This package is not recommended for measuring sub 100 millisecond times.

-Output is in appropriate unit, rounded to two significant figures.
+Output is in an appropriate unit, rounded to two significant figures.
 Note that 3 digit numbers are also rounded to 2 sig figs, e.g. 231 -> 240.